reaviz/reablocks/README.md

 ## 🔭 Development

-If you want to run REAVIZ locally, its super easy!
+If you want to run reablocks locally, its super easy!

 - Clone the repository
 - `npm i`